Singaporebrides | Relationships

 Taking some time to understand and become familiar with your body can clear up any confusion about exactly where he should put it.
 You can now look up everything online on your mobile phone.
 Figure out what and where your bits are with anatomical illustrations and a hand mirror.
 Spread open your labia, and between your clitoris and your anus, there are two orifices: your urethral opening on top where your urine exits, and your vaginal opening below.

 Experts also suggest exploring your body to discover what makes you feel good.
-For a start, try going somewhere private where you won’t be disturbed, and touching yourself, from your breasts to between your legs.
+For a start, try going somewhere you won’t be disturbed, and touching yourself, from your breasts to between your legs.
 You could also try masturbation to see what gets you to orgasm.
-Do you prefer light touches, or more vigorous strokes, and where?
+Most women reach orgasm from stimulation to the clitoris, one of the most erogenous zones on a female body.
+Try using some lubrication to explore yourself down there, and see whether you prefer light strokes, or fast, vigorous ones.
 Exploring your body and figuring out what you like will make you more comfortable with your body, which helps you feel more relaxed with your partner when you’re together.
 The better you know yourself, the better you’ll be able to guide your partner during sex.

 The vagina is a flexible, muscular canal that can stretch to accommodate a baby, but it can also contract when you’re tense and anxious, which could cause difficulty penetrating during sex.
 A lack of relaxation and arousal can also lead to pain due to insufficient lubrication.
 Worrying about whether you’re doing it right can also lead to tension, making it even harder to penetrate during sex.

 Reason #4.
-You might have a condition called Vaginismus
+You have a condition called Vaginismus

 “Vaginismus in women is a condition of involuntary tightening of the muscles surrounding the outer one-third of the vagina on attempts of intercourse that lead to perceived or real pain,” explains Professor P. Ganesa Adaikan.

-It’s an instantaneous and involuntary response, often due to fear, that makes penetration painful or impossible.
-“It’s been reported that one in ten women have vaginismus globally, but this seems to be a higher number in Asia,” says Dr Martha Tara Lee, who receives several enquiries each week from women who have suffered from vaginismus.
+It’s an instantaneous and involuntary response that makes penetration painful or impossible.
+“It’s been reported that one in ten women have vaginismus globally, but this seems to be a higher number in Asia,” says certified sexologist Dr Martha Tara Lee, who receives several enquiries each week from women who have suffered from vaginismus.
 “Vaginismus is a psychological fear of penetration causing the vagina to tense up, making penetrative sex difficult or impossible.
 Both the woman with vaginismus and her partner can feel very distressed, helpless, frustrated, and inadequate.
 She might experience self-blame and a loss of self-confidence for her inability to have penetrative sex.
 Inaccurate sexual information and the lack of understanding of the woman’s body will worsen the condition, often leading to alienation and even break-ups.”

 For Melissa*, 35, one of Dr. Martha Tara Lee’s patients, vaginismus prevented her from consummating her marriage of 10 years.
 “Realising that the cause was psychological, I made sure she understood her sexual anatomy (what is what and where), and the sexual response cycle (what happens during sex),” the sexologist says.